metrorailings/OwlBlog/content/posts/2021-playoff-analysis-buffalo-bills.md

 ***

 **Buffalo survives into the division round if**
 luck gifts them with an easy opponent in the wild card round.
+It's possible depending on whether they end up greeting the Chargers or Raiders to open the playoffs.